kungming2/AssistantBOT/README.md

 #### Data

-All of the data that Artemis collects, except for an individual subreddit's traffic data, is publicly available through [Reddit's API](https://www.reddit.com/dev/api/) or through other data sources like r/pushshift.
+All of the data that Artemis collects, except for an individual subreddit's traffic data, is publicly available through [Reddit's API](https://www.reddit.com/dev/api/) or through other data sources like [Pushshift](https://pushshift.io/).
 Posts and subscriber statistics are pulled once daily and traffic data is pulled every month.
 Unmodding u/AssistantBOT from a subreddit automatically terminates all statistics-gathering for the sub.
 You can find the source code for Artemis [here](https://github.com/kungming2/AssistantBOT).

 ###### About Me

 I'm the writer and maintainer of u/translator-BOT (Wenyuan and Ziwen) and u/LEGO_IDEAS_BOT.
 My bot Wenyuan has been keeping [detailed statistics](https://www.reddit.com/r/translator/wiki/overall_statistics) for r/translator for the last 2.5 years.
 I wanted to write a new statistics bot for some of the other communities that I moderate and decided to make it usable by other moderators as well.
 Please feel free to comment below if you have any questions about Artemis or its operations!

+##### Credits

+* u/Stuck_In_the_Matrix for his great work in operating and maintaining Pushshift.
+* u/CWinthrop for letting Artemis's beta run on r/alcohol.